Church of Our Lady of Victories, Bowen Hills: Heritage listing

 Our Lady of Victories Catholic Church was listed on the Queensland Heritage Register on 11 November 1996 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Our Lady of Victories Church demonstrates the Catholic ethos of utilising prominent Brisbane sites with landmark buildings in a time of Church expansion during the early tenure of Archbishop Duhig who sought to increase the presence of the Catholic Church in Brisbane.
 The church is a memorial to Catholic soldiers and sailors and demonstrates the widespread construction of memorials after World War I. The building, which has been managed by the Polish community in Brisbane for many years, also demonstrates the influx of European migrants after the Second World War.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The building is a rare example of a Catholic church built as a war memorial to World War I. Many features of the church reflect this initial purpose including glazing, memorial plaques and an illuminated cross surmounting the tower.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-The building is a good example of a Catholic church built during the "golden years" of the church in Brisbane as a prominent landmark.
-The church is a good and early Brisbane example of a Catholic church designed with in the stylistic canon of Spanish Mission architecture.
+The building is an example of a Catholic church built during the "golden years" of the church in Brisbane as a prominent landmark, designed with in the stylistic canon of Spanish Mission architecture.

 The place is important because of its aesthetic significance.

 Our Lady of Victories Church has aesthetic value; it is a well composed building with Spanish mission elements which contribute to its picturesqueness.
 It is a prominently sited landmark in Brisbane.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The building, which has been managed by the Polish community in Brisbane for many years, also demonstrates the influx of European migrants after the Second World War.

 The Church has strong associations with the Catholic Church community in Brisbane, particularly Polish Catholics who have managed the building for about 40 years.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Our Lady of Victories Church demonstrates the Catholic ethos of utilising prominent Brisbane sites with landmark buildings in a time of Church expansion during the early tenure of Archbishop Duhig who sought to increase the presence of the Catholic Church in Brisbane.
 The church is a memorial to Catholic soldiers and sailors and demonstrates the widespread construction of memorials after World War I.

 The church is strongly associated with Archbishop Duhig, who bought the site initially and planned the construction of a church in the newly created Bowen Hills parish.